Rimurutempestx/Amazon-EKS-Breakdown/README.md

 <img width="947" alt="image" src="https://user-images.githubusercontent.com/106786020/228417636-19a6b257-d50e-404c-ab12-d502c36dcb3d.png">

 Networking is a key part of Amazon EKS it is essential that everything in the EKS environment has a home and a way to communicate with each other to make sure everything can flow properly.
+So here are the main key services to master for your EKS environment as it pertains to networking.

+VPC: A VPC is a virtual network that allows you to launch AWS resources in a logically isolated and secure environment.
+Amazon Elastic Kubernetes Service (EKS) is a fully managed Kubernetes service that makes it easy to deploy, manage, and scale containerized applications using Kubernetes on AWS.
+When it comes to networking, a VPC can interact with Amazon EKS in several ways:

+- Network topology: Amazon EKS is deployed inside a VPC.
+You can specify the subnets where your Kubernetes nodes and other resources will be launched, as well as the security groups that control traffic flow to and from those resources.
+This allows you to define your network topology and control the flow of traffic in and out of your Kubernetes clusters.
+- Service discovery: Amazon EKS integrates with AWS Cloud Map to provide service discovery for Kubernetes services.
+Cloud Map can discover and map services to VPC endpoints or IP addresses, which can be used to access services within the VPC or from external networks.
+- Load balancing: Amazon EKS integrates with AWS Elastic Load Balancing (ELB) to provide load balancing for Kubernetes services.
+ELB can be used to distribute traffic across multiple Kubernetes nodes or pods, and can be configured to use a variety of load balancing algorithms.
+- Network policies: Amazon EKS supports Kubernetes network policies, which allow you to define rules for traffic flow within your VPC.
+Network policies can be used to control traffic between Kubernetes pods, as well as between pods and other resources in the VPC.

+Subnets: